mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 In particular, I implemented a regression test suite, which is common in large-scale software projects.
 The regression test script is written in Python, and reads the list of tests to run from a YAML document.
 This script is capable of running both Yosys script tests as well as formal equivalence checking tests using the `eqy` tool.
-The script also keeps track of prior results, so that regressions can be easily detected.
+The script also keeps track of prior results and recently failed tests, so that regressions can be easily detected.
 This tool was an essential part of the TaMaRa development process, as it allowed major refactors to be performed without the worry of breaking any prior tests.

 Another issue that was encountered during the development of TaMaRa was the problems associated with maintaining a codebase over a long-term period.